pbs-assess/gfcommercial/README.md

 figure and text summaries of groundfish commercial biosampling in British Columbia, Canada.
 Figure and text summaries are then formatted as a CSAS Technical Report using the R package [csasdown](https://github.com/pbs-assess/csasdown).
-The content is nearing completion in January 2024.
+The content is nearing completion in July 2024.

 ## Dependencies